How Your Bookkeeper Can Help You Grow

 What Bookkeepers Do Exactly

 - Recording transactions such as sales, expenses and cash flow.

-- Managing bank feeds: Bookkeeping software is linked to a company’s bank accounts to allow transaction viewing in real time.
+- Managing bank feeds: Cloud-based accounting software is linked to a company’s bank accounts to allow transaction viewing in real time.

-- Reconciling bank accounts: This involves reconciling company accounts to ensure information in the accounting software matches that on the company’s bank, credit and income statements.
+- Reconciling bank accounts: This involves ensuring information in the accounting software matches that on the company’s bank, credit and income statements.

-- Handling accounts receivable and payable: Large organizations may have an account clerk for each department, but small- to mid-sized business bookkeepers are often charged with maintaining incoming and outgoing credit transactions.
+- Handling accounts receivable and payable: Large organizations may have an bookkeeper for each department, but small- to mid-sized business bookkeepers are often charged with maintaining all incoming and outgoing transactions.

 - Bookkeepers are responsible for preparing financial statements and reports.
 For instance, a bookkeeper might organize and prepare a statement for the fiscal year that details gross and net revenue.

-Good bookkeeping can mean the difference between accurately and efficiently organizing your financial data and making costly errors.
+Good bookkeeping can mean the difference between growing your business at a predictable pace and stalling out.
 If you’d rather not do it yourself, search online for bookkeeping companies nearby.